Olfactic communication: Personal perception

-Olfactics also can impact how someone is received in a social setting in different countries or cultures.
-In different regions of the world, it is necessary to develop different coding linguistics in order to survive in that area.
-Smell is one sense that is often poorly coded in human communication in western culture because humans have a hard time identifying smells and communicating them.
-Researcher Asifa Majid at the University of York argues that there is cross cultural evidence that there are numerous languages that utilize coding olfaction in their language.
-These languages have encoded smell into their grammar due to their environmental needs.
-The Umpila are Indigenous people of Australia that have the most codeable olfactory sense in their language.
+Interpretation of smell varies internationally, a matter much overlooked and little studied formally as it pertains to communication, where it is often poorly coded in Western culture, in part because humans have a hard time identifying and describing smells.
+The academic researcher Asifa Majid argues that there is cross-cultural evidence that numerous languages use coding olfaction in their language to meet their environmental needs.
+Majid finds the Umpila, an Indigenous people of Australia, to have the most codeable olfactory sense in their language.